 Achievable

 Ensure that your goals are realistic and within your capabilities and resources.
+Consider meeting with a financial counselor to address any money troubles and set achievable financial goals as part of your recovery plan.
 Take into account your current circumstances and limitations.
 Assess your strengths, weaknesses, and any external factors that may affect your progress.
 Break down larger goals into smaller milestones to track your progress effectively.
 Set specific and measurable objectives, define the precise outcome you want to achieve, and have a way to assess your progress.
 Be adaptable and flexible, adjusting your goals as needed.
 Seek support from healthcare professionals or therapists for guidance and accountability.
 By following these guidelines and considering achievability, you can set meaningful and realistic objectives to support your addiction recovery journey.
 Be patient with yourself and celebrate each milestone accomplished along the way.

 Relevant